 If you choose to go with this option, take into account that it has much higher video production costs.
-It may vary, but a video production price for such projects is usually over the $30,000 mark.
+It may vary, but for such projects, the price is usually over the $30,000 mark.

 Stop motion combines live-action film making principles with traditional character animation.